eliaSchenker/javascript-2d-engine/README.md

     <li>Mouse up event</li>
 </ul>
 Use the addInteractionEvents function on a renderobject to add the events in the following order: onClickEvent, onMouseDragEvent, onMouseUpEvent.<br>If you don't want to use any of the events, simply pass it as undefined<br>
-You must bind the function with "this" so that the variables in the function are read out of the right context (more info on bind: <a href="https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Function/bind">Mozilla Developer Wiki</a>)<br>
+You must bind the function with "this" so that the variables in the function are read out of the right context (more info on bind: <a href="https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Function/bind" target="_blank">Mozilla Developer Wiki</a>)<br>
 The mouse position of the click, drag or up event will always be passed by the function.<br><br>
 Here is an example of adding a drag event to a circle: